|

 For example, the In The Waiting Line of Zero 7 presents itself in a completely gratifying yet engaging style.
 The track kicks off using a gentle groove driven by subtle keyboard work with drum machine hi hats glistening behind.
 The Onkyo sounds subtle, delicate and immersive.
 Treble is surprisingly smooth and completely devoid of grain in the upper registers, while the midband is spacious and expansive with bunches of detail apparent.
 Stage depth isn't as bad as you would expect from more expensive digital front ends, still, with a tendency to hang the soundstage around the loudspeakers' plain.
 Yet the abundance of detail that this player throws out never fails to capture the listener.

 The lead female vocal line is smooth too; the tune's lyrical phrasing is carried in a very believable way.
 The bass guitar pushes matters together with gusto; like the vocal phrasing it works in a percussive fashion and gives a feeling of trajectory to the proceedings.
 Still there's a satisfyingly rhythmic gait to the proceedings, although the Onkyo bass speaker isn't as powerful as you might hear from a similarly priced CD player like the Cambridge Audio Azur 651C.
 It makes the music uplifting, and exceptionally satisfying to hear.
+Change by Genesis to some less laid-back programme material like Los Endos, though it does become more clear that it's a budget machine you're listening to and also this player's fine character still shines through.
+This isn't because of undue distortion or any harshness, rather you become aware it does not quite have the dynamic range of some more expensive designs.

 While it is really fairly good at microdynamics, it does not communicate the absolute power of Phil Collins' crashing drum work; it does not have the out and out power of higher-end kit.
 Nevertheless you're again drawn to the pleasing listening experience the Onkyo delivers; it never fails to get rid of your focus or make music sound sullen.